Skip to content

 community low = suspect Louvain intra-community consistency (igraph, n_runs=5) O(E log V) per run

-random_walk low = suspect Stochastic walk visitation frequency with bridge rejection O(n · walks · steps); allocates n×n matrix
+walk_visit_expansion low = suspect Bridge-filtered walk visitation matrix followed by repeated matrix expansion O(n · walks · steps + n³ · expansions); allocates n×n matrix

 Filtering Strategies